15 Tips for Getting Book Publicity

 Thursday, January 17, 2019

-Book publicity can be defined in one sentence: it is using the media as a conduit to spread word of an author and book to general and/or target audiences.
+Book publicity can be defined in one sentence: it is using the media as a conduit to spread the word of an author and book to general and/or target audiences.
 It really is, in its simplest form, a “you scratch their back, they scratch yours” scenario.
 You, the author, offer great material or ideas for a story, article, broadcast interview, podcast, etc., and the host or editor “plugs” your book.
 Here are 15 important tips to consider when you’re trying to get media attention and coverage to promote your book.

 The book publicity process is an indication of whether your hard work writing your book will translate into success.
-Common mistakes self-published authors make include going into the process under-educated, underestimating the time required to promote your book well, and not following the generally accepted rules of engagement when reaching out to media.
+Common mistakes self-published authors make include going into the process under-educated, underestimating the time required to promote their book well, and not following the generally accepted rules of engagement when reaching out to media.

 Is there a secret formula publicists employ to secure media coverage for authors and books?
 Not really.
 While there is no single, proven approach, book publicity is indeed a craft—with tactics, strategies, and professional standards.
 Whether you hire a professional or not, authors still play a large role in a successful book publicity campaign, starting with the below.